prasun-biswas/ROS2_task_neobotix/README.md

 ## Install neobotix simulation environment by performing the steps from this link below.

 	https://docs.neobotix.de/display/R2/Installation+on+Ubuntu

+  a installed simulation environment is provided in karelics_ws.zip folder

 ## Set up neobotix simulation environment by performing the steps below.